Blue Flower

 The metal detector was used near the recently uncovered brick floor at the upstream end of the building and finds included some nails, hinge post, coprolite, and various pieces of metal.
 Then the machinery area in front of the wheel was scanned and a large washer with keyway was found, a hinge post, plus large pieces of casting which could be from the gear wheel on the main shaft.
 The main trench was then scanned along its full length revealing a large bracket with bolt attached, bolt, bolt head, and towards the furnace end were large lumps of molten metal and slag.

 Saturday finds included a pottery jar which had been cut across, large piece of curved casting, 2 pieces of leather belt (possibly control belt for the governor, horse tack or drive belt), door latch, hook nail and a piece of drain pipe.
-For more details and pictures see the finds log.

 At the end of the day we looked at the tunnel by the blacksmith’s area which has a large pile of earth inside.
 We only have until the end of September to work in this area as it is likely that bats will roost in the tunnels.
-Graham showed everyone the flyers he made and it was agreed to put them up around the village to try to get more volunteers.
+I showed everyone the flyers I made and it was agreed to put them up around the village to try to get more volunteers.
 Finally the site was checked to ensure it is ready for the next guided tours.

 Graham Bartlett Interactive Plan Volunteer Previous Next